0xn3va/cheat-sheets/Web Application/Race Condition/README.md

 The key point to HTTP Pipelining is that the web server receives requests sequentially, and processes the responses in the same order.
 This peculiarity can be used to attack in several steps, when it is necessary to sequentially perform two actions in the minimum amount of time or, for example, to slow down the server in the first request in order to increase the success of the attack.

+{% hint style="info" %}
-> You can prevent the server from processing your request by loading its DBMS, especially if INSERT / UPDATE is used.
+You can prevent the server from processing your request by loading its DBMS, especially if INSERT / UPDATE is used.
 Heavier requests can “slow down” your load, so most likely you will win this race.
+{% endhint %}

 ## Splitting an HTTP request into two parts